NativeScript/docs-v8/plugins/contacts.md

 User will be asked for permissions when contacts are accessed by the app.

-## Android Caveats
+### Android Settings

 From API level 23 on you need to check for the appropriate permissions to access the contacts.
-So not only do you need these permissions in your manifest:
+So not only do you need these permissions in your `AndroidManifest.xml`:

 ```
 <uses-permission android:name="android.permission.GET_ACCOUNTS" />